MoscowskyAnton/adeptus_calculatus/pairing_machines.md

 # Pairing machies
-Here is links to archives with binaries for pairing machines.
+Here are links to archives with pairing machines binaries.

 ## Pairing machine 4x4